 - Encouraging your partner to regularly “check-in” with themselves and self-monitor;

 - Watching out for avoidance behaviors.
 Is your partner avoiding specific activities and situations?

-These actions will not give you complete control over your partner’s OCD, but they can help you accept and respond to future episodes effectively.
+Your goal is not to control your partner’s OCD, but to accept and respond to OCD episodes effectively.
 By staying aware and proactive, both you and your partner will be better equipped to handle these difficult situations.

 If you don’t prepare, you are more likely to react negatively when your partner needs you the most.
 Reactive behaviors include lashing out, making negative critiques, and even insulting your partner about their mental condition.
 This offers nothing in the way of support.